- Professor, CWRU School of Medicine

-Carolyn E. Ievers-Landis, PhD, CBSM, is a licensed clinical psychologist in the Division of Developmental and Behavioral Pediatrics and Psychology, University Hospitals Rainbow Babies & Children’s Hospital.
-She is an Associate Professor of Pediatrics with secondary appointments in Epidemiology and Biostatistics and in Psychology at Case Western Reserve University.
+Carolyn E. Ievers-Landis, PhD, DBSM, is a licensed clinical psychologist in the Division of Developmental and Behavioral Pediatrics and Psychology, University Hospitals Rainbow Babies & Children’s Hospital.
+She is also a professor of pediatrics in the Department of Psychological Sciences at Case Western Reserve University.

-Dr. Ievers-Landis has more than 50 published works, the majority in peer-reviewed journals.
-She is an Associate Editor of the Journal of Developmental and Behavioral Pediatrics and Children’s Health Care and an editorial board member of Child Psychiatry & Human Development.
-She is frequently interviewed for national media stories and is a presenter at workshops and symposia at national and international professional conferences.
+Dr. Ievers-Landis has approximately 90 published works, the majority in peer-reviewed journals.
+She is an associate editor of the Journal of Developmental and Behavioral Pediatrics and Children’s Health Care and an editorial board member of Child Psychiatry & Human Development.
+She is also a consulting editor on the editorial board of Professional Psychology: Research and Practice®, an American Psychological Association journal that publishes articles on the application of psychology, including the scientific underpinnings of the profession of psychology.
+Dr. Ievers-Landis is frequently interviewed for local and national media stories and is a presenter at workshops and symposia at national professional conferences.

-Her current research includes a National Institutes of Health (NIH) study on obesity and blood pressure in urban youth.
-She previously has participated as a principal investigator or co-investigator on multiple NIH- and foundation-funded local and national studies on childhood obesity as well as diabetes and sleep disorders in children and adolescents.
-Dr. Ievers-Landis was the principal investigator of an NIH K23 career development award to study dietary adherence among children with chronic conditions.
+Her current research and grant involvement includes serving as co-chair of the Behavioral Health Workgroup for the Assistant Secretary for Preparedness and Response’s Childhood Disaster Center of Excellence Region V and co-lead for the Behavioral Health Domain of the Pediatric Pandemic Network.
+She previously has participated as a principal investigator or co-investigator on multiple National Institutes of Health (NIH) and foundation-funded local and national studies on weight management, type 2 diabetes and sleep in children and adolescents.
+Dr. Ievers-Landis was the principal investigator of an NIH K23 career development award to study dietary adherence among children with chronic medical conditions.

-Dr. Ievers-Landis’ professional memberships include the American Psychological Association, Society of Pediatric Psychology, Society for Developmental and Behavioral Pediatrics, American Academy of Sleep Medicine, and the Society of Behavioral Sleep Medicine.
+Dr. Ievers-Landis’ current professional memberships include the American Psychological Association, the Society for Developmental and Behavioral Pediatrics and the Society of Behavioral Sleep Medicine.

 Honors and Recognitions

-Chronic conditions of childhood such as diabetes and cystic fibrosis
+- Chronic conditions of childhood, such as kidney transplant

 - Behavioral Medicine